awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 + General performance improvements and bug fixes\.

 To install the AWS IoT Greengrass Core software on your core device, download the package for your architecture, distribution, and operating system \(OS\), and then follow the steps in the [Getting Started Guide](gg-gs.md)\.

-**Tip**
-<a name="ggc-install-options"></a>AWS IoT Greengrass also provides other options for installing the AWS IoT Greengrass Core software\.
-For example, you can use [Greengrass device setup](quick-start.md) to configure your environment and install the latest version of the AWS IoT Greengrass Core software\.
-Or, on supported Debian platforms, you can use the [APT package manager](install-ggc.md#ggc-package-manager) to install or upgrade the AWS IoT Greengrass Core software\.
-For more information, see [Install the AWS IoT Greengrass Core software](install-ggc.md)\.

 | Architecture | Distribution | OS | Link |